 - Do – Keep the Height Around Two to Three Inches

-I usually push it to four inch heels, but when my heels are higher I shy away from loud patterns or bright colors.
+I usually push it to four inch heels, like the ones in this article, but when my heels are higher I shy away from loud patterns or bright colors.
 For example, the only four inch heels I wear to work are pretty nondescript, don’t have patterns, and are basic beige or black.

 - Do – Experiment with Patterns More Than Colors